 Bio

-A camera is a tool that teaches people how to see without a camera.
-This perspective from Dorothea Lange is indicative of my work.
-My research is informed by my photography, and my photography has been influenced by scholarly approaches to visual politics, social semiotics, language and identity.
-My photographs have been published in The Guardian, PDN Magazine, the Financial Times.
-My academic research in peer reviewed journals as well as forthcoming journal and book chapters.
+I received a doctorate from the University of Hong Kong.
+My photographs have been published in CNN, The Guardian, PDN Magazine, the Financial Times.
+My research is published in peer reviewed journals and academic book chapters.
 I am the Co-founder and Director of Critica Research and Analysis LLC.

 Essays and commissioned photography